lhsazevedo/restatic/README.md

 [![Build Status](https://travis-ci.org/lhsazevedo/restatic.svg?branch=master)](https://travis-ci.org/lhsazevedo/restatic)

 ReStatic is a PHP library for enabling *static proxy interfaces*—similar to Laravel 4 "Facades"—but with any PHP project.
-ReStatic was created by [Jeremy Lindblom](https://twitter.com/jeremeamia).
+ReStatic is based on the awesome package XStatic created by [Jeremy Lindblom](https://twitter.com/jeremeamia).

 ### Introduction (Q&A)